-Marie Sorenson resides in Tampa, Florida.
+MariElle Sorenson resides near Tampa, Florida.
 She is a multi-instrumentalist/vocalist that has performed in dozens of cover bands, well known Southeast Tribute Bands, and duo & solo acoustic shows.
 She has written and recorded songs that have appeared in BBC television programs, and continues to write and record rock, acoustic and experimental music.

-Marie now teaches privately with the dream of giving a life long gift to others of music.
-She has studied with Michael Angelo Batio and also was a student of guitar virtuoso Alex Skolnick and by guitar god Metal Blade artist and Madonna's touring guitarist Monte Pittman.
+Mari now teaches privately with the dream of giving a life long gift to others of music.
+She has studied with Michael Angelo Batio and also was a student of guitar virtuoso Alex Skolnick.
+She currently works on improving her guitar technique and playing with Metal Blade artist and Madonna's long time touring guitarist Monte Pittman.

 Most recently Mari has performed with Rock and Roll Hall of Fame guitarist, Roger Fisher of Heart and his band The Human Tribe, in Seattle Washington.